 Our Justice Ministry at Eastside seeks to provide opportunities for our community to practice resurrection by developing relationships, serving with those on the margins, and becoming aware of injustice in our neighborhood, city, and world.
 Sometimes this is expressed through physically serving and other times it is through education and awareness.

 As a church on the east side of Atlanta, Eastside Church hopes to partner with our neighborhood around the East Side of Atlanta finding practical ways we can serve the needs of those in our backyard.
-There are two ways we serve our neighbors every Sunday.
+There are two ways we serve our neighbors.

 EASTSIDE COMMUNITY CLOSET

-The Eastside family comes together at 9 am for a shared meal every Sunday morning.
+The Eastside family comes together for a shared meal on the 4th Sunday of every month.
 We serve between 60 and 100 meals a week to both those that worship with us, as well as to those who need a warm meal.
 All are welcome to dine with us.
 There is something really special about breaking bread together.

 At Eastside Church we recognize that practicing justice begins with understanding the ways we have participates in unjust systems and practices.